allan-lewis/allans-home-lab/README.md

 ## Regular maintenance

-Ensure that localhost is preparted to run playbooks.
+Ensure that control nodes are preparted to run playbooks.

 ~~~
 ansible-playbook control.yaml